How to install and configure LEMP on Debian 12

 root@mars:~#

-Configuring NGINX to Execute PHP Files
+NGINX configuration to execute PHP files

-To configure Nginx for the “default” page, edit “/etc/nginx/sites-enabled/default".
-I prefer "nano” for editing.
+To configure Nginx for the "Default" page, edit "/etc/nginx/sites-enabled/default".
+I prefer"nano"For editing.

-Substitute in “location /" the line:
+Replaces in "location /"The line:

 location / {